BIM & 3DSeptember 15, 20256 min read

 Web-Native Advantages

 Browser-based BIM platforms eliminate these barriers by running entirely in web browsers.
 This means instant access from any device, automatic updates, and seamless collaboration between team members regardless of their technical setup.
-Web-native BIM adoption has grown 340% since 2023, with organizations reporting 60% faster project delivery and 45% reduction in coordination issues.
+Adoption has accelerated steadily since 2023, with teams reporting faster delivery cycles and fewer coordination gaps once the installation barrier is removed for external stakeholders.

 Technical Advantages of Web-Native BIM: